mpusz/Condor2Nav/README.txt

 2. Project state
 ----------------
-Condor2Nav project ahould be production quality now.
+Condor2Nav project is of production quality now.
 It is stable and ready to be tested.
 Please report all the problems you encounter to the forum on the project webpage.